Professional MBA FAQs

 Can I use tuition reimbursement through my employer?

-→ Yes, Duquesne University offers deferred billing.
-The program allows you to defer payment of your tuition bill for up to 30 days after your grades are posted.
-To qualify, you must pay a $10 processing fee each semester and submit a letter on company letterhead from your human resources department to Student Accounts.
-The tuition balance must be paid in full by the due date, regardless of whether you have received reimbursement from your employer, to avoid late fees and a hold being placed on your account that would prevent registration for the following semester.
-You can prepay at any time without penalty.
-As a student, you are ultimately responsible for payment of tuition and fees.
-Should your employment status change or your employer cancel authorization of your reimbursement, you are still responsible for payment.
+→ Yes, Duquesne University offers Corporate Tuition Deferment, a program whereby tuition payments are deferred until after grades are posted.
+To qualify, each semester you must pay a $35 processing fee and submit a letter on company letterhead from your human resources department to Student Accounts.
+The tuition balance must be paid in full by the due date, regardless of whether you have received reimbursement from your employer.
+Should your employment status change or the your employer cancel authorization of the student's reimbursement, you are still still responsible for payment.
 Any portion of the tuition and fees not covered by your employer must be paid by the payment due date.

 How long are classes?